Improving instrumental variable estimators with post-stratification: Benefits of Post-stratification for IV estimates

 \subsection{Variance Reduction and Standard Errors}

 Post-stratification on a covariate predictive of either complier status or the outcome would ideally reduce the variance of our IV estimator.
-However, covariates predictive of compliance and those predictive of outcome are not equal in terms of their ability to increase precision, especially if we are not dropping low-compliance strata from the analysis.
+However, covariates predictive of being a complier and those predictive of outcome are not equal in terms of their ability to increase precision, especially if we are not dropping low-complier strata from the analysis.

 Compare the delta-method asymptotic variances for the IV estimator before and after post-stratification: